 Chloé Officially Announces Its New Creative Director

 Get ready to hear Natacha Ramsay-Levi's name a lot more, because the designer has been named creative director at Chloé following Clare Waight Keller's six-year tenure with the iconic fashion house.
-Effective April 3, Ramsey-Levi will become Chloé's eighth creative director since it was founded by Gaby Aghion in 1952.
+Ramsey-Levi will become Chloé's eighth creative director since it was founded by Gaby Aghion in 1952, effective April 3, 2017.
 "I am very proud to join a house founded by a woman to dress women," Ramsay-Levi said in an official statement from Chloé.
 "I want to create fashion that enhances the personality of the woman who wears it, fashion that creates a character and an attitude, without ever imposing a 'look.'"

 Check out Natacha Ramsay-Levi's Instagram post announcing her big news.

 A post shared by Natacha Ramsay-Levi (@nramsaylevi) on